 —Jennifer Kantor is a lifestyle and parenting writer.
 She lives in Maplewood with her two kids.

-Editor’s note: All prices are estimates.
+Editor’s note: All prices for cosmetic procedures are estimates.
 Costs vary depending on the doctor, location, post-operative costs, extensiveness of the procedure and other fees.